 I have not yet seen a nation as proud of an aircraft as Fijians are about their national carriers new A350-900s.
 While I was there last week, taxi drivers pointed out the signs to me, asking if I flew it and the crew were clearly happy to be working the sleek aircraft (the verbal confirmation by a team member I ask did confirm this!).

 Fiji Airways new aircraft – one of two introduced to their fleet in late 2019 – is a big boost to tourism efforts for the tiny island nation.
-Capacity on the route increased by 15% per flight with the aircraft change, which one can assume means that demand to Fiji are increasing and that extra seats are needed to meet tdhe deman.
+Capacity on the route increased by 15% per flight with the aircraft change, which one can assume means that demand to Fiji is increasing and that extra seats are needed to meet the demand.

-Fiji Airways aircraft are a huge step up from the A330s which were previously servicing the route.
+Fiji Airways aircraft is a huge step up from the A330s which were previously servicing the route.
 They operate a three-class configuration.
-With Business class, Bula space seats (Economy seats with extra leg room for an additional fee), and Economy, seas.
+With Business class, Bula space seats (Economy seats with extra legroom for an additional fee), and Economy, seas.